natewbrooks/positive-professionals/src/pages/index.md

   header: The Team
   members:
     - careerBackground: >-
-        As a highly accomplished Senior Executive (SES) and engineer, Jennifer brings unique experience, perspective, and drive to her coaching clients.
-During her 30 years with the U.S. Department of Defense, she directed complex technical development efforts and 24/7 operational activities for the Intelligence Community’s premier cyber and cybersecurity organizations.
-She is results-oriented, decisive, and experienced in strategic planning, problem solving, team building, and program execution for challenging missions.
-Jennifer is an effective negotiator with proven interpersonal skills capable of influencing and uniting domestic and international partners toward common goals.
-She thrives under stressful situations and in dynamic environments while remaining calm, logical, and focused.
+        In addition to coaching, Kim has 35 years of experience in the U.S.
+        Department of Defense.
+As a member of the Defense Intelligence Senior Executive Service, she served both overseas and within the United States, as well as across the Intelligence Community, to accomplish her agency’s goals.
+Kim has worked with both civilian and military leaders at all levels of her agency and brings first-hand knowledge of working successfully in a high stress environment to move mission forward.
       certifications: >-
-        ACT Leadership and Performance Coaching; Professional Certified Coach (PCC) through the International Coaching Federation (ICF); Hogan Assessment; Emotional Intelligence Assessment (EQ-i 2.0 & EQ 360);
+        Kim is an accredited coach through ACT Performance and Leadership Coaching and is credentialed as an Associate Certified Coach (ACC) through the International Coaching Federation.
+She is also certified in the Hogan Assessment, the Positive Intelligence Saboteur Assessment (PQ)®, and Global DISC™ Cultural Intelligence Assessment.
-        Positive Intelligence Saboteur Assessment®.
       education: >-
-        MS in Electrical and Electronics Engineering from Johns Hopkins, BS in Electrical Engineering from Virginia Tech.
+        Master of Business Administration (MBA) from Johns Hopkins University, Bachelor of Arts in Russian Studies and Economics, Minor in History, from University of Virginia.
       email: kimharris@feartofiercecoach.com
       industryExperience: >-
-        Jennifer has coached organizations such as the U.S. Navy (Flag Officers, SES), U.S. Army (Command Course Candidates), Department of Defense (civilian and military personnel), Johns Hopkins University Applied Physics Laboratory, Council for State Governments, Loyola University Maryland, Virginia Tech, and corporate clients.
+        Kim provided coaching services in the Intelligence Community for over 15 years, focusing on individuals serving as first-line through mid-level leaders.
+She helped grow the next generation of senior leaders, especially within her agency.
+She turned her focus to women of color over the course of the last 5 years, providing coaching to prepare them to successfully rise through the leadership ranks in an equitable fashion.
+Kim has also been successful coaching in the private sector, working with individuals from the automotive, engineering, software, healthcare, and business/finance industries.
       linkedIn: 'https://www.linkedin.com/in/kim-harris-feartofiercecoach/'
       name: Kim Harris
       pic: /img/kim-harris-cropped.png